Hiteswar Saikia: ULFA crisis and resolution

+Other activities

-The leadership was jointly shared by the ABSU and BPAC groups.
-But, all of a sudden, BSF came to the forefront whose aim was to achieve an independent Bodoland.
-BSF believing in armed struggle than anything else.
-He solved the problem which may be identified as the problem of mini-India everywhere in the country.
-The Bodo's celebrated the occasion with great jubilation.
+Another crisis loomed as the joint leadership of the ABSU and BPAC voiced their demands.
+However, all of a sudden the BSF came to the forefront whose aim was to achieve an independent Bodoland.
+The BSF believed in armed struggle as a necessary means.
+Saikia solved the problem which one may identify as a yearning for some kind of mini-India everywhere throughout the country.
+The Bodo's celebrated the occasion of a peaceful solution with great jubilation.

-Turning his attention to the need of streamlining his liaison wing with persons of proven ability and incorruptible integrity, before whom he can unbag his hunches and premonitions.
-Drafting the service of Robin Choudhury, who was his Press and Publicity Adviser.
-Within three months of the Saikia Government's coming to power, a consistently descending curve in the State's crime rate with reference to political murder became visible.
+Turning his attention to the need of streamlining his liaison wing with persons of indisputable trust Saikia drafted the services of Robin Choudhury, who was his Press and Publicity Adviser.
+Within three months of the Saikia Government's coming to power, a consistently descending curve in the State's crime rate with reference to political murder became starkly visible.

-To Saikia, repentance is everything.
-Assam's economy is dependent on keeping the three resource oriented industries on the even keel.
+Perhaps in emulation of the earlier teachings of Mahatma Gandhi Saikia recognized how repentance is everything.
+In terms of Assam's economy the province is dependent on keeping the three resource oriented industries on an even keel.
 These three industries are always referred to in terms of gold, that is green gold (tea), liquid gold (petroleum) and black gold (coal).
-Saikia took steps towards getting the business in the form of auction market opened at Guwahati.
-The fourth Oil Refinery in Assam that was in Numaligarh which was taken up by Saikia.
+Saikia took steps towards getting business to act in the form of an auction market which opened at Guwahati.
+The fourth Oil Refinery in Assam that was in Numaligarh had its issues addressed by Saikia.
+As someone who had earlier recognised rural life as the mainstay of his political support it was a challenging time for him to recognised the needs of Big Business and industry.

-He invited the Prime Minister to lay the foundation stone of the Numaligarh refinery on 3 July 1992.
-Chief Minister Saikia offering the argument of the necessity of opening up of two Universities simultaneously at Tezpur and Silchar.
-He went to Delhi and returned with the approval and necessary sanction for starting both the two universities.
-He is every inch of practical politician to the last tip of his fingers.
+Saikia, still in his role as Chief Minister, invited the Prime Minister to lay the foundation stone of the Numaligarh refinery on 3 July 1992.
+Around the same time he didn't forget to voice his views on education and campaigned for the opening up of two Universities simultaneously at Tezpur and Silchar.
+He went to Delhi and returned with the necessary approval for starting both universities.
+In this way he was acclaimed to be the every inch of a practical politician - a man who consistently worked to the very last tip of his fingers.